 Resident physicians are assigned to dedicated teaching services.
 Each team is comprised of a single teaching attending, one PGY-2 or PGY-3 resident, two PGY-1 residents and medical students.
 Residents present new cases to the attending at the bedside on morning rounds.
 Geographic localization of patients allows for close working relationships between resident physicians, nurses, social workers and discharge planners, and our residents only care for patients on three separate, 30 bed units.
 This team approach to patient care is a highlight of the residency program.
 Structured Interdisciplinary Rounds occur daily.
 At this session, all members of the healthcare team meet to ensure that all healthcare providers share the same mental model and goals of care for each patient.
 The hospital is extremely well-staffed and run, routinely being placed in the top 20 of all hospitals in the country, allowing residents to focus on patient care and their own education.

-Jesse Brown and West Side Veteran's Affairs Hospitals
+Jesse Brown Veteran's Affairs Hospitals

 Residents gain tremendous experience and education on one month inpatient subspeciality rotations.